boyter/boyter.org/content/posts/improving-lc-performance.md

 A further quote on the first `means that we should rather label a project with a slightly inaccurate license than miss its license completely`.
 Fair enough but against the goals I had for `lc`.
 I would rather accuracy.
 Also I think it might be possible to have both given a clever implementation.

+On other issue is that if you allow your program to have inaccurate results than just printing `MIT` for as many files as there are is a reasonable attempt as it is likely to correct at least 30% of the time https://www.blackducksoftware.com/top-open-source-licenses and will be as fast as anything.

 In the post the numbers sited for accuracy (and speed) are as such,

 | Program | Accuracy | Runtime Seconds |